cmzmasek/archaeopteryx-js/README.md

-# forester
+# forester.js
-forester is a general suite for dealing with phylogenetic trees.
+forester.js is a general suite for dealing with phylogenetic trees.

-## forester Example
+## forester.js Example

 This basic example shows how to parse a New Hampshire formatted String into to a object representing a phylogenetic tree.